 So what are degree days and why do we care about them anyway?

-We list the growing degree days we've accumulated at The Arboretum, The Chicago Botanic Garden, and other sites around the state near the beginning of each report.
+We list the growing degree days we've accumulated at The Morton Arboretum, The Chicago Botanic Garden, and other sites around the state near the beginning of each Plant Health Care Report.
 Just what are degree days and why do we care about them?

 Accumulated degree days are very important tools used for scouting insect pests.
 Many living organisms, including plants, insects, and fungi are dependent on heat energy from their environment to develop.
 They develop faster as temperatures increase and slower as temperatures decrease.
 You know from your own experience that plants bloom earlier when we have warm springs compared to cool springs.
 Insects and many diseases develop earlier when the weather is warmer, too.
 In fact, many plants and pests have evolved together.
 So, a tool for measuring this environmental heat can be helpful for determining when to scout for pests.
 That's why we use accumulated degree days to determine the appearance and growth of insect pests.

 Insects don't have calendars, although they probably would like the Far Side calendars created by Gary Larson.
 Pest outbreaks can be predicted with much more accuracy using growing degree days than the calendar.
 For example, here at The Morton Arboretum in 1997, we found European pine sawfly larvae hatching around May 12.
 In 1998 we discovered them hatching on April 16, nearly four weeks earlier.
 Why?
 Spring 1997 was much cooler than spring 1998.
 On May 12, 1997 we were at 159.5 degree days base 50, whereas on April 16, 1998 we were at 165 degree days base 50.
 Essentially, insects don't care what day or month it is.